pgoostree/user.sor/README.md

 ### Run the service locally

-This service depends on Postgres databse.
+This service depends on Postgres database.
 By default when running locally in the development environment it is configured to connect to Postgres at localhost:5432.

 To run the service locally in dev you need to first start the database: